Skip to main content

 How much can prompt caching save?

-Many factors can play here including the instructions for your assistant, the length of the conversation, actions you may be using as well as the provider and model making it hard to estimate exactly, but the general rule of thumb is, the more information you're using in an assistant or conversation, the more important prompt caching will become.
+Many factors can play here including the instructions for your agent, the length of the conversation, actions you may be using as well as the provider and model making it hard to estimate exactly, but the general rule of thumb is, the more information you're using in an agent or conversation, the more important prompt caching will become.

 To get a rough sense, consult model pages like OpenAI's or Anthropic's to understand what savings will be applied.